 Top Ethnic Cuisine:

 - Masala (Indian)

 - Kobe Seafood and Steak (Japanese)

-- Edelweiss Bistro German restaurant
+- Edelweiss Bistro (in Bayern Brewery building) German restaurant

 Missoula has suburbs, too.
 Sort of.
 The city of Stevensville (pop.
 2,187) is located 30 miles south of Missoula on U.S. Highway 93.
 Stevensville claims to be Montana’s oldest town, dating back to a Jesuit settlement founded in 1841.